Summer Seasonal Favorite: Sweet Corn

 Corn is unusual in that it is used as both a vegetable and a grain.
 Generally, corn on or off the cob is used as a vegetable, with the dried popcorn kernels or ground flour considered a whole grain.
 Known as “maize” in many parts of the world, corn originated in Mexico over 9,000 years ago.
 Later, it came to be a main food source for Native Americans in North America and was shared with European settlers in the late 1700s.
 Today, it is popular all across the USA, but especially in southern states and cuisine.

-Nutritionally, corn is loaded with vitamins, minerals and antioxidants that support vision, heart health, weight loss and digestion.
+Nutritionally, sweet corn is loaded with vitamins, minerals, and antioxidants that support vision, heart health, weight loss, and digestion.
 The nutrients in corn also lower the risk of diabetes and colon cancer.